 Building a membership website on WordPress may be complicated.
-While building a standard site is quite easy to do, building a membership site requires additional work and planning.
-It's no secret that building a membership can be challenging – but with the right building blocks in place, it becomes easier.
+While building a standard site is quite easy, but building a membership site requires additional work and planning.
+It’s no secret that building a membership can be challenging, but it becomes easier with the right building blocks.

 A membership website is a powerful tool for marketers because it can keep website visitors interested in the content they publish.
 However, building a website with great content is not enough.